ssubramanian18/IBM-Data-Science-Projects/README.md

 - Advertising expenditure by vehicle type
 - Monthly and yearly trends

-7. AUS Weather Models: Developed and evaluated two machine learning classifiers (Random Forest and Logistic Regression) to determine the optimal model for predicting rainfall using historical Australian weather data.
+7. AUS Weather Models: Developed and evaluated two machine learning classifiers (Random Forest and Logistic Regression) to determine the optimal model for predicting rainfall from historical Australian weather data.
+Displayed the following skills:
+- Feature Engineering and data cleaning
+- Model selection, training, and hyperparameter optimization
+- Model evaluation using metrics and visualizations